Cardinals vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has collected 87 hits with 14 doubles, 11 home runs and 68 walks.
+- Andrew McCutchen has recorded 89 hits with 14 doubles, 11 home runs and 68 walks.
 He has driven in 36 runs with 10 stolen bases.

 McCutchen Recent Games